Yes, I prefer DayZ streams to Netflix, HBO, and Prime.

 Let’s break DayZ down to give you an idea:

 Moreover, it’s an online multiplayer game.
-Typically, each rendered map allows 64 simultaneous players where any events (such as storms, gas leaks, helicopter crashes etc. are controlled by the server).
-That’s a lot of people, but each map is enormous.
+Typically, each rendered map allows 64 simultaneous players where the server controls events (such as storms, gas leaks, helicopter crashes, etc.).
 A typical map is 200 – 300 km2, so you could play for hours without encountering another player.
+The game’s original map, Chernarus, is heavily inspired by the Czech Republic, where the game’s developer, Bohemia Interactive, is located.
+The landscape includes rural and urban areas, forests, and bodies of water, reflecting the geography of the Czech Republic.

 The game is also a first-person shooter (FPS).
 Aim and shoot from a first-person perspective.
 It all takes place in barren areas with rundown buildings and military bases.